Switching-time bioprocess control with pulse-width-modulated optogenetics: Solution strategy

 \section{Solution strategy}

-As mentioned in the Introduction, Problem \eqref{eq:sw-opt} can in principle be viewed through the lens of \textit{mixed-integer programming}, involving binary inputs and continuous-time dynamics discretized on a time grid.
-However, such a formulation can quickly become intractable due to the \textit{curse of dimensionality} in the number of decision variables.
+As mentioned in the Introduction, Problem~\eqref{eq:sw-opt} can in principle be viewed through the lens of \textit{mixed-integer dynamic optimization}.
+If each forcing period is divided into $n_g$ fine-grid subintervals, the formulation introduces binary variables $z_{i,k,j}\in\{0,1\}$ and the total number of binary decision variables scales with $n_u n_T n_g$.
+The PWM ON-OFF structure can be enforced by monotonicity constraints, e.g., $z_{i,k,j}\geq z_{i,k,j+1}$, but finer grids are needed for accurate switching-time approximation, significantly increasing the size of the resulting optimization problem.

-Here, we instead follow an RL-based solution approach.
-The key idea is \textit{not} to optimize the piecewise binary inputs over a fine time grid explicitly (e.g., as in mixed-integer programming), but rather to work with duty cycles as continuous decision variables that \textit{implicitly} encode the underlying binary inputs, leading to a more tractable \textit{continuous} optimization problem.
+Here, we propose an RL-based solution approach.
+The key idea is \textit{not} to optimize the piecewise binary inputs over a fine time grid explicitly, but rather to work with duty cycles as continuous proxy variables that encode the underlying binary inputs while preserving the ON-to-OFF structure within each forcing period.
+This avoids fine-grid binary decision variables and yields an optimization problem compatible with continuous \textit{action} spaces.

-In a forcing period $\mathcal{T}_k$, the duty cycle of input $i$ (cf. Eq.~\eqref{eq:binary_input}), $D_{i,k} \in [0,1]$, is a continuous variable defined by:
+In $\mathcal{T}_k$, the duty cycle of input $i$ (cf. Eq.~\eqref{eq:binary_input}), $D_{i,k} \in [0,1]$, is defined as the time average of the binary input:

 As a consequence, $\tau_{i,k}$ is uniquely determined by $D_{i,k}$ via:

 Let $\bm{D}_k \in [0,1]^{n_u}$ collect the duty cycles of all inputs in forcing period $k$, $\bm{\tau}_k \in [kT,(k+1)T]^{n_u}$ the corresponding switching times, $\bm{u}_k(t) := [u_{1,k}(t),\dots,u_{n_u,k}(t)]^\top \in \{0,1\}^{n_u}$ the time-varying binary input vector over $\mathcal{T}_k$, and $\bm{I}_k(t) := [I_{1,k}(t),\dots,I_{n_u,k}(t)]^\top \in \mathbb{R}^{n_u}$ the corresponding physical light intensity.
 We treat $\bm{D}_k$ as the decision variable over $\mathcal{T}_k$ since $\bm{D}_k \mapsto \bm{\tau}_k(\bm{D}_k) \mapsto \bm{u}_k(t) \mapsto \bm{I}_k(t)$, which ultimately drives the system dynamics.